laurosn/drupalcrm/README.md

 **7. TODO**

-  * Unfortunately i didn't have enough time to do the Pnetaho task
+  * Unfortunately i didn't have enough time to do the Pentaho task
   * All passwords/data are stored in clear text inside puppet/shell script files.
 In a production environment, we should use hiera + eyaml.
   * Use r10k to manage puppet modules